nihole/ACY/README.md

 cd postman
 ```
 There are 3 files here:
-- <a href="https://github.com/nihole/ACY/blob/master/postman/check_collection.py">create_collection.py</a> - is a python script used for the Postman collection file generation (with using of Jinja template and YAML configuration files as input)
+- <a href="https://github.com/nihole/ACY/blob/master/postman/check_collection.py">create_collection.py</a> - is a Python script used for the Postman collection file generation (with using of Jinja template and YAML configuration files as input)
 - <a href="https://github.com/nihole/ACY/blob/master/postman/template.j2">template.j2</b> - Jinja2 template used as input for the create_collection.py
 - <a href="https://github.com/nihole/ACY/blob/master/postman/collection_tmpl.yml">collection_tmpl.yml</a> - we use this file as a template for new collection YAML files.